ycpcs/cs320-spring2025/projects/RevMetrix.md

 -   **Team Result:** team win/loss record for the Game
 -   **Individual Result:** if the team is bowling match-play, the individual head-to-head result,  otherwise, this will be the same as the Team Record above

-A **Game** can consist of up to 12 frames.
+A **Game** can consist of up to 12 frames (the 10th frame can be represented with up to 3 frames).
 Frame information includes:
 -	**Frame #:** the chronological order of the Frame within the Game
 -	**Lane:** the lane the Frame was bowled on
 -	**Result:** indicates the result for the Frame: strike, spare, open, etc...
--	**Shots:** a Frame can have up to two Shots (the 10th frame can have up to 3 shots, but they will handled with optional 11th and 12th frames)
+-	**Shots:** a Frame can have up to two Shots (the 10th frame can have up to 3 shots, but they will be handled with optional 11th and 12th frames)

 A **Shot** is the most basic component of a Game.
 The Shot information consists of:
 - 	**Shot #:** the chronological order of the Shot within the Frame